IOTEROP/IOWA/Evaluation_SDK_Samples/01-baseline_client/README.md

 The second argument is an numeric identifier of the LwM2M Server.
 This identifier is named "Short Server ID" in the LwM2M protocol.
 Other IOWA APIs use this identifier to reference the LwM2M Server.

 The third argument is the LwM2M Server URI.
-By default this sample Client connects to IoTerop's [Connecticut test server](https://iowa-server.ioterop.com/device).
+By default the baseline Client has been configured to use IoTerop's [CONNECTicut](https://iowa-server.ioterop.com/) testing server.
 You can change the URI to point to other LwM2M Servers like the Eclipse's [Leshan test server sandbox](https://leshan.eclipseprojects.io/#/clients), or a locally deployed LwM2M Server.

 The fourth argument is the registration lifetime in seconds.
 The LwM2M lifetime is the validity period of a LwM2M Client registration to the LwM2M Server.
 When this lifetime expires, the Server considers the Client as unreachable.
 Regularly, the Client sends Registration Update messages to the Server to renew its registration validity period.